July Uprising: Abu Sayed

 Abu Sayed (আবু সাঈদ; c.
-1999 – 16 July 2024) was a Bangladeshi student activist and revolutionary who was shot dead by the Bangladesh Police on 16 July 2024, while participating in the 2024 Bangladesh quota reform movement.
-Abu Sayed was a student of Begum Rokeya University and was involved in the protest in front of the university when the police engaged in lathi charges and opened fire on the students.
+1999 – 16 July 2024) was a Bangladeshi student activist who was shot dead by the Bangladesh Police on 16 July 2024, while participating in the 2024 Bangladesh quota reform movement.
+Abu Sayed was a student of Begum Rokeya University, Rangpur and was involved in the protest in front of the university when the police engaged in lathi charges and opened fire on the students.

 Mir Mugdho

-Mir Mahfuzur Rahman Mugdho (মীর মাহফুজুর রহমান মুগ্ধ; 9 October 1998 – 18 July 2024) was a Bangladeshi student, freelancer, and activist in the 2024 quota reform movement, who was shot dead while distributing food, water and biscuits during the protest.
-His death is widely recognised as a pivotal point in the July Revolution.
+Mir Mahfuzur Rahman Mugdho (মীর মাহফুজুর রহমান মুগ্ধ; 9 October 1998 – 18 July 2024) was a Bangladeshi student activist and freelancer, in the 2024 Bangladesh quota reform movement, who was shot dead while distributing food, water and biscuits during the protest.
+His death is widely recognised as a pivotal point in the July Uprising.

+Md.
 Golam Nafiz

 Md.
-Golam Nafiz (মো. গোলাম নাফিজ; 22 May 2008 – 4 August 2024), was a Bangladeshi student activist who died in the non-cooperation movement on 4 August 2024.
-He was photographed on a rickshaw on the way to the hospital, the image of which was well-publicized among the many fatalities of the July Revolution.
+Golam Nafiz (মো. গোলাম নাফিজ; 22 May 2008 – 4 August 2024), was a Bangladeshi student activist who died in the Non-cooperation movement (2024) on 4 August 2024.
+He was photographed on a rickshaw on the way to the hospital, the image of which was well-publicized among the many fatalities of the July Uprising.

+Discrepancies and Fake cases

+However, later investigations threw light on some discrepancies.
+Several people, despite being outside the country at the time of the uprising were indicted on charges of directly participating in armed attacks on the streets.
+Additionally, names of politically influential people were included in complaints without the knowledge of the victims' family.
+Some people who were believed to be deceased were also found to be alive.
+For instance, a complaint claimed that an individual named Md.
+Babu had been killed by police gunfire during the 19 July 2024 protests, but the final investigation report, submitted on 26 October 2025, found that the purported victim was actually Md.
+Shakil, who was alive and working in Saudi Arabia.
+The complaint named Sheikh Hasina among other Awami League leaders.
+Similarly, investigators found that another alleged victim by the name of Parvez Ali did not exist.
+A murder case filed in September 2024 accused former PM, former Dhaka South mayor, former Jubo League chairman among several other leaders and police officials of killing Parvez during the protests.
+However, the Police Bureau of Investigation found no evidence that Parvez ever existed.

+As of July 2026, no action was taken against the attempted murder cases that investigations have found to be false.